Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

   Directories are scanned and files are hashed in parallel using a custom thread pool.
 This significantly improves performance on large directories while preserving system responsiveness through controlled concurrency.

 - **Configurable Sync Modes**
-  All behavior of FileSyncTool is controlled via a simple, text-based configuration file.
+  All behavior of FileSync is controlled via a simple, text based configuration file.
 This file defines source/destination paths, exclusions, sync mode, logging, stale file handling, and other advanced flags.
 Users can fully customize how the sync operates by modifying the config file.

-- **Thread-Safe Copy Manager**
+- **Thread Safe Copy Manager**
-  A dedicated I/O thread handles copy execution by dequeuing per-source copy queues, ensuring one-at-a-time copy per source for consistent disk behavior.
+  A dedicated I/O thread handles copy execution by dequeuing per source copy queues, ensuring one at a time copy per source for consistent disk behavior.

 - **Full Overlap Between Sync and Copy Phases**
-  Sync decisions (scanning and hashing) for one source can run while another source's files are being copied — maximizing throughput.
+  Sync decisions (scanning and hashing) for one source can run while another source's files are being copied, maximizing throughput.

 - **Efficient Queue Synchronization**
-  Thread-safe mechanisms using mutexes and condition variables coordinate sync threads and the global copy manager.
+  Thread safe mechanisms using mutexes and condition variables coordinate sync threads and the global copy manager.

 - **Config File Driven Operation**
   Uses a configuration file to define key parameters: source directories and destination paths (absolute only), explicit file and folder exclusions by name (no pattern matching), sync mode (`BG`, `Inter`, `GodSpeed`) and maximum number of log files to retain (`maxLogFiles`).